 I don’t talk to them about their problems.
 Instead, I talk to them about how capable and wonderful they are, that they’ll have the energy and resources to do whatever they want in their lives, that they’ll always be able to find whatever answers they need, and that they are loved, loveable and loving.

-I couldn’t be prouder of my sons.
-And for me, that’s confirmation that this affirmation technique creates a helpful difference and is worth the effort.
+I couldn’t be prouder of them, which confirms for me that this technique creates a helpful difference and is worth the effort.

 Come follow me on Instagram!